Haufe-Lexware/octane-gocd-plugin/README.md

 ## How to install
 This plugin has to be installed on your GoCD-server.
 Take the following steps:
-1. Download the jar-file of this plugin and store it on our go-server in `<go-server-directory>/plugins/external/`.
+1. Download the jar-file of this plugin and store it on your go-server in `<go-server-directory>/plugins/external/`.
 2. Restart your GoCD-server.
 3. You now need to configure the plugin to tell against which HPE ALM Octane server it should connect:
     1. In GoCD open `Admin` and `Plugins`: you should see the *OctaneGoCDPlugin*.
 Click the cogwheel in front of it.